blag/django-admin-sortable/README.md

 ### Testing
-Have a look at the included sample_project to see working examples.
+Have a look at the included samples app to see working examples.
 The login credentials for admin are: admin/admin

 When a model is sortable, a tool-area link will be added that says "Change Order".